Blotter: Woman charged with stealing mom's dog - Salisbury Post

 • Pro Paving Company reported on Tuesday someone stole items while in the 6300 block of Old Beatty Ford Road, Rockwell.

-• A man reported on Tuesday someone stole politicial signs from the 2000 block of Liberty Road, Gold Hill.
+• A man reported on Tuesday someone stole political signs from the 2000 block of Liberty Road, Gold Hill.

 • A man reported on Tuesday multiple catalytic converters were stolen from his property in the 2800 block of Old Union Church Road.